Skip to 0 minutes and 13 seconds[Speaker] By the end of this presentation

-Skip to 4 minutes and 52 secondsQualitative data is collected on: - The social context and community behaviours in WASH - Practical views and use of toilets and water points - And, community knowledge about environmental improvements such as fly prevention.
+Skip to 4 minutes and 53 secondsQualitative data is collected on: - The social context and community behaviours in WASH - Practical views and use of toilets and water points, and; - Community knowledge about environmental improvements such as fly prevention.

-Skip to 5 minutes and 9 secondsIN A SITUATION ANALYSIS: - Don't expect data to be always available - Don't go to just one place for data - collect from different ministries, partners and reports - Don't assume toilet availability means that toilets are being used - Don't assume access to WASH is uniformly distributed - and don't assume all planning is based on needs.
+Skip to 5 minutes and 8 secondsIn a situation analysis: - Don't expect data to be always available. - Don't go to just one place for data - collect from different ministries, partners and reports. - Don't assume toilet availability means that toilets are being used. - Don't assume access to WASH is uniformly distributed. - Don't assume all planning is based on needs.
 For example it may be linked with political patronage or easy access by road.
 The insights provided by the situation analysis are considered at a detailed workshop with selected stakeholders.

-Skip to 5 minutes and 48 secondsPARTICIPANTS WORK TOGETHER TO: - Brainstorm to determine which activities should be conducted and prioritised by the programme - Review implementation mechanisms, roles, indicators, schedules - Create deliverables and timelines - Determine responsibilities for each activity - Determine what can be accomplished based on a realistic budget and funding source - And agree on the monitoring and evaluation plan.
+Skip to 5 minutes and 48 secondsParticipants work together to: - Brainstorm to determine which activities should be conducted and prioritised by the programme. - Review implementation mechanisms, roles, indicators and schedules. - Create deliverables and timelines. - Determine responsibilities for each activity. - Determine what can be accomplished based on a realistic budget and funding source. - And agree on the monitoring and evaluation plan.
 [Speaker] How did you identify which WASH partners to work with?
 [Muheki Edridah] Immediately after the workshop, the WASH partners were requested to write proposals and submit them to the trust for us to be able to identify the potential partners to work with.

 Situation analysis for F&E: Uganda case study